thinkshout/feeding-texas/get-involved/hunt.md

 Hunters for the Hungry has provided over nine million servings of venison to Texans in need.
 Through the program, hunters can donate legally tagged, field-dressed deer at [participating meat processors](https://docs.google.com/spreadsheets/d/1LVAjjSS53TbW8Mxwr1V3CNnr_n8MiCnewe7ZrLfmDdM/edit#gid=777320987).
 The processors prepare the venison for distribution to local hunger relief agencies like food banks and food pantries.
 Here's how you can help:

 **Hunters**
 > Bring your legally tagged, field-dressed white tail or mule deer to a [participating meat processor](https://docs.google.com/spreadsheets/d/1LVAjjSS53TbW8Mxwr1V3CNnr_n8MiCnewe7ZrLfmDdM/edit#gid=777320987).
-You will receive a receipt for your donation, which may be tax-deductible.

 > [You can also donate to support processing fees!](https://donatenow.networkforgood.org/huntersforthehungry)